I have faced countless conversations with B2B business owners questioning whether there’s any value for B2B companies in social media.

 For many, it’s the primary mode of communication between them and their family members.
 And for others, it’s a source of news and keeping up-to-date.

-Regardless of motivation, the fact remains that social media is enjoyed often and by those you do business with.
+Regardless of the motivation, the fact remains that social media is enjoyed often and by those you do business with.

 If marketing 101 teaches you to communicate your message to your audience, then go where your audience spends a lot, if not most, of their time.